Younkers: Sale to The Bon-Ton

-On January 31, 2018, Bon-Ton announced that they were going to close 42 locations nationwide including 9 in the state of Wisconsin between February and April 2018.
+On January 31, 2018, Bon-Ton announced that they were going to close 42 locations nationwide (including nine in the state of Wisconsin) between February and April 2018.

 It was further announced on April 17, 2018 that Bon Ton Stores would be closing doors and began liquidating all 267 stores after two liquidators, Great American Group and Tiger Capital Group, won an auction for the company.
 The bid was estimated to be worth $775.5 million.
 This included all remaining Younkers locations after 162 years of operation.
 According to national retail reporter Mitch Nolen, stores closed within 10 to 12 weeks.

 On August 29, 2018, Younkers closed its doors and shut down.

 Sale to BrandX.com, Inc

 On September 10, 2018, of Merrillville, Indiana-based CSG Generation acquired all trademark and intellectual property assets of The Bon-Ton (York, Pa.).
 Subsequently, in early 2021, CSC Generation sold all the acquired assets of Bon-Ton to New York-based BrandX.com in a private sale.

-In May 2022 BrandX.com announced that Younkers would reopen with a physical location in 2023.
+In May 2022, BrandX.com announced that Younkers would reopen with a physical location in 2023.
+Those plans ultimately did not come to fruition; however, Younkers was revived as an online retailer.